No radicalisation camp in India says MHA

 We have de-radicalisation camps in the country and let me tell you that Pakistan is doing the same, he also said.

-Meanwhile the Home Ministry also said that it has no information on any group called the 'Tukde Tukde Gang'.
+Meanwhile, the Home Ministry also said that it has no information on any group called the 'Tukde Tukde Gang'.
 Replying to a written question in Lok Sabha, Minister of State for Home G Kishan Reddy said the ministry has no information on whether the terminology 'Tukde Tukde Gang' is based on specific inputs provided by law enforcement agencies.

 "No such information has been brought to the notice of the government by any law enforcement agency," he said.